terrylinooo/seo-search-permalink/README.txt

 = 1.0.2 =

-* Fix an error when filitering bad words.
+* Fix an error when filtering bad words.